v8/v8.dev/src/docs/embed.md

 All instances of `bicycle()` will now have the `wheels` property prebuilt into them.

 The same approach is used in V8 with templates.
-Each `FunctionTemplate` has a `PrototypeTemplate` method which gives a template for the function's prototype.
+Each `FunctionTemplate` has a `PrototypeTemplate` method which gives a template for the function’s prototype.
 You can set properties, and associate C++ functions with those properties, on a `PrototypeTemplate` which will then be present on all instances of the corresponding `FunctionTemplate`.
 For example:

 ```cpp
 Local<FunctionTemplate> biketemplate = FunctionTemplate::New(isolate);